-Not all ECS are ECDIS All ECDIS users must have passed an approved course based on the IMO ECDIS Model Course (1.27 - 2012 edition).
+Not all ECS are ECDIS Be competent All ECDIS users must have passed an approved course based on the IMO ECDIS Model Course (1.27 - 2012 edition).
 They must also demonstrate 'familiarisation' with the onboard system before taking a navigational watch.
-Be confident Being competent is a legal requirement; being confident is showing professional pride.
+Electronic Chart Systems (ECS) is a generic term for systems that show charts electronically; most are not legal for Be confident Being competent is a legal requirement; being confident is showing professional pride.
 Continuous practice, self study, the use of scenarios are all useful ways to ensure confidence.